Fibrosis-Inflammation Lab

 Dual pharmacology / combination MoAGAN diet + CCl4WD+CCl4Evaluates metabolic background and severe fibrosis simultaneously

 Key principle: No single model recapitulates the full spectrum of human MASH.
-Both FDA and EMA guidance documents recommend the complementary use of multiple models.
+Preclinical best practice and field consensus support the complementary use of multiple models (note that neither FDA nor EMA has issued MASH-specific guidance explicitly mandating multi-model use).

 2. Major MASH Models at a Glance